yasheela-alla/replit-test/replit.md

 # Overview

-This is a task management application for Emmadi Jewelers, built with React, Express, and TypeScript.
-The application supports role-based authentication with three user types (Manager, Creative Team, Digital Marketer) and provides a comprehensive task management system for jewelry marketing content creation and approval workflows.
+This is a production-ready task management application for Emmadi Jewelers, built with React, Express, and TypeScript.
+The application features role-based authentication with three user types (Manager, Creative Team, Digital Marketer) and provides a comprehensive task management system for jewelry marketing content creation and approval workflows.

+## Recent Updates (Sep 30, 2025)
+- Enhanced login page with role selection dropdown and split-screen design
+- Created production-ready enhanced stats cards with trend indicators and color-coded accents
+- Implemented role-based task actions (approve/reject/send for approval buttons)
+- Built comprehensive task table with all required columns (Sent By, Requirement, Branch, Type, Format, Event Based, Priority, Due Date, Status, Actions)
+- Fixed navigation issues and removed nested anchor tag warnings
+- All components now use proper ESM imports with no compilation errors
+- Added toast notifications for user actions
+- Implemented proper data-testid attributes for testing

 # User Preferences